Town hall meeting in Malaysia

 Tokio Marine Insurans (Malaysia) Berhad

 A Malaysian based subsidiary overseen by Tokio Marine Asia Pte.
 Ltd. (Head office, Singapore), a 100% subsidiary of Tokio Marine Holdings.
 Its main line of business is property-casualty insurance.

 - Established in 2007

-Holding a Town Hall meeting to share the “To Be a Good Company” vision.
+- Holding town hall meetings to share the “To Be a Good Company” vision.

-A company where everyone has equal opportunities and are encouraged to participate fully,
+- A company where everyone has equal opportunities and is encouraged to participate fully

 - Prior to the event many questions were submitted covering a wide range of topics.
 Responding to a question about his career path, Group CEO Tsuyoshi Nick Nagano explained: “In my case, I was fortunate to have good colleagues and a boss who encouraged me to raise my hand and accept new challenges.
 This experience of equal opportunity and equal expectation was a big factor in my growth.
 Tokio Marine Group provides a number of opportunities such as leadership training and collaboration programs among group companies, so I encourage everyone to raise their hands and take opportunities when they present themselves.”

 - Actions to support the Good Company Vision